SharpeimQ/Personal-Portfolio/_posts/2025-01-24-resume-post.md

   </p>

   <p>
-    I am here to learn new skills, make fun projects, and land ANY job (I beg).
-If you want more of my “stats,” they’re pretty unimpressive haha—please don’t look...
-But if you must, you can access my resume below.
+    I am here to learn new skills, work on or contribute to cool projects, and ultimately find a job that allows me the flexibility to do both.
+If you want more of my “stats,” you can access my resume below.
+I know my stats are still a bit a work in progress—but hey, I’m working on it!
   </p>
 </div>